urbit/docs/tutorials/arvo/ames.md

 never ack an ack, and never nack a naxplanation.

-Ames guarantees a total ordering of messages within a "flow", identified in other vanes by a duct and over the wire by a "bone": an opaque number.
+Ames guarantees a total ordering of messages within a "flow", identified in other vanes by a duct and over the wire by a `bone`: an opaque number.
 Each flow has a FIFO (first-in-first-out) queue of `%plea` requests from the requesting ship to the responding ship and a FIFO queue of `%boon`'s in the other direction.